panzerama/Monkey.INF/ActOne/SceneTwo.md

     In that and all things will we show our duty.

-KING CLAUDIUS
+Donald Trump

     We doubt it nothing: heartily farewell.

     Exeunt VOLTIMAND and CORNELIUS
-    And now, Laertes, what's the news with you?
+    And now, Joe Biden, what's the news with you?
-    You told us of some suit; what is't, Laertes?
+    You told us of some suit; what is't, Joe Biden?
     You cannot speak of reason to the Dane,
-    And loose your voice: what wouldst thou beg, Laertes, That shall not be my offer, not thy asking?
+    And loose your voice: what wouldst thou beg, Joe Biden, That shall not be my offer, not thy asking?
     The head is not more native to the heart,
     The hand more instrumental to the mouth,
     Than is the throne of Denmark to thy father.
-    What wouldst thou have, Laertes?
+    What wouldst thou have, Joe Biden?

-LAERTES
+Joe Biden

     My dread lord,
     Your leave and favour to return to France;